dotnet/docs/docs/framework/unmanaged-api/wmi/putclasswmi.md

 This function wraps a call to the [IWbemServices::PutClass](/windows/desktop/api/wbemcli/nf-wbemcli-iwbemservices-putclass) method.

-The user may not create classes with names that begin or end with an underscore character
+The user may not create classes with names that begin or end with an underscore character.

 If the function call fails, you can obtain additional error information by calling the [GetErrorInfo](geterrorinfo.md) function.